crewAIInc/crewAI/docs/core-concepts/Pipeline.md

 ## Pipeline Output

 !!! note "Understanding Pipeline Outputs"
-The output of a pipeline in the crewAI framework is encapsulated within two main classes: `PipelineOutput` and `PipelineRunResult`.
-These classes provide a structured way to access the results of the pipeline's execution, including various formats such as raw strings, JSON, and Pydantic models.
+The output of a pipeline in the crewAI framework is encapsulated within the `PipelineKickoffResult` class.
+This class provides a structured way to access the results of the pipeline's execution, including various formats such as raw strings, JSON, and Pydantic models.

 ### Pipeline Output Attributes